 Ease Of Use

-Our Audible review will let help learn what Amazon’s audiobook app is all about, including the pros and cons, how it works, many cool features and things you should look out for.
-So is Audible better than reading books?
-You can weigh your options and decide with all the information in this Audible review.
+This Audible review will help you understand what Amazon’s audio book service is all about, including the pros and cons, how it works, many cool features and things you should look out for.
+So is Audible better than reading?
+You can weigh your options and decide with all the information if one credit a month is worth it.

 How Does Audible Work?

 Audible works by first starting a 30 day free trial which comes with a free audiobook.
 Each month, a free credit is awarded to the Audible account which can be used to purchase 1 audiobook.
 When your free trial is over, Audible’s monthly subscription fee will automatically adjust to a monthly fee.

 After the trial, you will automatically be subscribed for the paid version unless you cancel the account.
 As a monthly member, you will receive one credit each pay period.
 That credit is redeemable for a single book of any value.
 Take note that one of the biggest complaints about the trial is that the company does not ask if you want to continue, but they automatically charge us if we don’t cancel the account.

 Amazon’s app provides users with ad-free, high-quality audio files that can be listened to online or offline.
 That means you can delve into your favorite titles without racking up data charges or going through the hassle of finding a Wi-Fi password.
 What’s more, it enables you to curate your own digital archive of audiobooks that can be accessed at any time.

 All audiobooks are exchangeable.
 If you don’t enjoy a title, you may switch it for an alternative title with no hassle.
 The app also offers members an exclusive 30 percent savings on additional monthly purchases, including mysteries & thrillers, personal development, business, bios & memoirs, sci-fi & fantasy.

 What Is Audible?